Reporting Service

 Retrieve Report Status (reporting status::get)

 The reporting status::get command enables you to check the status of report generation for a report that you previously generated.
-You identify the report by specifying its report ID.
+You identify the report with its report ID.

 The command response provides a summary of basic report details and generation status.